-And so we saw in the re-offer of the kingdom that very truth, and we saw the apostle Paul, who wanted to thank God, and he took a Jewish vow, the Nazarite vow, in Chapter 18, which is very interesting because he is a Christian.
+And so we saw in the re-offer of the kingdom that very truth.
+And we saw the apostle Paul, who wanted to thank God, and he took a Jewish vow, the Nazarite vow, in chapter 18, which is very interesting because he is a Christian.
 He is the apostle to the Gentiles.
-He is the one who has been given the dispensation of the mysteries to declare the truth of the New Testament Word and the new covenant and all of its clear delineation, and yet he is still acting in an Old Testament way.
-Again we see the transitional overlap.
+He is the one who has been given the dispensation of the mysteries to declare the truth of the New Testament Word and the new covenant and all of its clear delineation, and yet, he is still acting in an Old Testament way.
+And again we see the transitional overlap.

-He says “to those who are the true branches,” and in His mind were the 11 and Judas was the false branch.
+He says “to those who are the true branches,” and in His mind, were the eleven and Judas was the false branch.
 He says, “You are clean.
 You have been purged.”
 In verse 5 He says, “I am the vine and ye are the branches.
-The ones abiding in Me and I in him the same is bringing forth much fruit.”
+The ones abiding in Me and I in him, the same is bringing forth much fruit.”

 So here is the idea that they are clean, that they are the ones being purged.
 They have been spiritually set apart.
 And so it seems to be clear, and we grant the point at this juncture that these people in Acts 2 were already believing people.
 They constituted the apostles and some other disciples.
 I don’t have any problem with that.

 Now, let me show you why I believe that.
-In John 20:26, same chapter, a few verses further, after 8 days, again, His disciples were inside, Thomas with them, then came Jesus.
-The door is being shut, stood in the midst and said, “Peace be unto you.”
-Now notice, 8 days later they haven’t gone anywhere.
+In John 20:26 – same chapter, a few verses further – after eight days, again, His disciples were inside, Thomas with them.
+Then came Jesus, the doors being shut, stood in the midst and said, “Peace be unto you.”
+Now notice.
+Eight days later they haven’t gone anywhere.
 Jesus said in Acts 1:8, “But you shall receive power after the Holy Spirit has come upon you and you shall be witnesses unto me in Jerusalem, Judea, Samaria and the outermost part of the earth.”
-If they had received the Holy Spirit 8 days earlier they wouldn’t have been in that room 8 days later.
+If they had received the Holy Spirit eight days earlier they wouldn’t have been in that room eight days later.